Mook937/PRO2-SURFAPP/README.md

+Welcome to Mook's SurfApp

-Mooks Surf App is a full stack express app that allows users to log surfsopts and record indivisual surf sessions at those spots.
+Mooks SurfApp is a full stack express app that allows users to log surfsopts and record indivisual surf sessions at those spots.

 For this project I used the Express framework with node.js mongoDb, Mongoose, JavaScript, HTML, and EJS